 Here’s a video of his case for the resurrection:

-You can read a written version of the lecture here.
+You can read an article similar to the lecture here.

 N.T.
 Wright’s historical case for the bodily resurrection of Jesus

 Wright basically argues that the resurrection cannot have been a myth invented by the early Christian community, because the idea of the Messiah dying and being bodily resurrected to eternal life was completely unexpected in Jewish theology, and therefore would not have been fabricated.

 In Judaism, when people die, they stay dead.
 At the most, they might re-appear as apparitions, or be resuscitated to life for a while, but then die again later.
 There was no concept of the bodily resurrection to eternal life of a single person, especially of the Messiah, prior to the general resurrection of all the righteous dead on judgment day.